PART 3 – NON-COURT DISPUTE RESOLUTION

 (a) whether a MIAM took place;

-(b) whether a valid MIAM exemption was claimed or mediator's exemption was confirmed; and
+(b) whether a valid MIAM exemption was claimed was confirmed; and

 (c) whether the parties attempted mediation or another form of non-court dispute resolution and the outcome of that process.